 Shantaram by Gregory David Roberts

 I love this book.
 It’s what first sparked my interest in India, and while I know it’s a cliche among many travelers and you can find it lingering in just about any hostel around the world, I simply loved it.
-I read it about five years ago when I was living in Australia and it just captured my imagination.
+I read it about five years ago when I was living in Australia and Sharon of Simpler and Smarter recommended it to me.

 The storytelling is beautiful, the imagery created, the way you get a feel and vision for the different people he meets and places he visits is just unbelievable.